AtomicGamer9523/libmath/README.md

-# LibRoboMath
+# LibMath

-Math for Robots
+Math for embedded rust (and C) projects.

 ## Features